No popular respect will I omit

 Love, thou art every day my Valentine.

-We are busy working to bring Thomas Hood's "For the 14th of February" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "For the 14th of February" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "For the 14th of February" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.